j03m/j03m.github.io/raws/BuildingThisBlog.md

+# THIS BLOG WROTE ITSELF!

+Well, no it didn't.
+But this blog for all intents an purposes created by the tools it aims to describe and serves as an outline as to how a server-less blog can be created using github.io for hosting, nodejs and gulp.

 I immediately dug the instantness of github.io.
 Being pretty bare bones though I was initially woed by Jekyll.
 About a quarter of the way into the instructions though, I found myself saying.
 You know what - you've done so little web stuff